Google Workspace Studio Beginners Guide: Build AI Agents with Step-by-Step Tutorials

 Outcome: A fully automated Accounts Payable ingestion engine.

-Tutorial 3: The Sales Lead Router
+Tutorial 3: The Sales Lead Route

 Scenario: A “Contact Us” form on your website collects leads.
 You want to route high-value leads to Salesforce and low-value leads to an email nurture sequence.